 The Coalmont Community Association is organized by and for the residents of the town of Coalmont and area.
 We are incorporated under the BC Societies Act as S-0065752.
-Current officers are: Ernie Rice, Chair; John Moss, Vice Chair; Sandra (Sam) Clark, secretary; Penny Goodfellow, treasurer; Bill Allinott, director; Jody Woodford, director.
+Current officers are: Susan MacDonald, Chair; John Moss, Vice Chair; Wendy Beer, secretary; Penny Goodfellow, treasurer; Bill Allinott, director; Ray Boyd, director.
 We can be contacted by email: email@example.com

 The Coalmont Community Association is a not-for-profit group working to keep its members and the community informed.
 The Association will consider the interests of the entire community in decision making.
 The Association wishes to encourage:

 - A positive sense of belonging to the community

 - Keeping taxation increases within the rate of inflation and

 ensuring that the benefits match our contributions

 The constitution defines the operation, principles, and strucure of the Coalmont Community Association which will also be known as the CCA.

 - It is the intention of the CCA to include in its membership all landowners, regardless of whether they reside here or not.
 Furthermore, people who live in Coalmont and surrounding area and who might rightly call themselves Coalmontians, have equal voting rights to landowners and are also encouraged to participate.